dinghino/semantic-slideshow/README.md

 > #Preface
-> Project is still REALLY work in progress, so the readme may not mirror the actual code, functionalities etc...
-I Will try to keep it updated as soon as I can, but for now it would require me to work on it on every push.
+> Project is still work in progress, so this readme **DO NOT** mirror the actual code, functionalities etc...
+For example there is no need for manual configuration anymore.
+I'll leave it there but as far as this version all (basic) functionalities can be easily handled from the UI.

 > ## Last update to v.
-0.8a
+0.9.3b

 # Simple slide presentational app